 John Stanley – 23rd September 1355

-The pennant on the wall had ceased to be something they even noticed, but now in the early morning light streaming in through the window the cracks were highlighted.
-There were two extra lines bisevting the original star and running ouwars to make perfect intersections with the upperand lower sides of the pennant where they met the lance
+The pennant on the wall had ceased to be something they even noticed, but now, in the early morning light streaming in through the window the cracks were highlighted.
+There were two extra lines which ran outwards from the star, until they made perfect intersections with both the upper and lower sides of the pennant, where the pennant met the lance.

 “I have no idea… Oh!
 I now think the whole image on the wall is a map, but what kind of a map?
-What we thought were cracks in the wall are actually part of a map, physical features, perhaps local rivers.
+What we thought were cracks in the wall are actually part of a map, physical features, perhaps rivers.
 What we thought was a pennant is probably not a pennant!

 The display had now faded away.
 John ran to the window, and observed that there were lines embedded in the glass, which he had previously thought were just imperfections.
 John looked again at the wall.

 Ximene continued to speak.
 ‘Oh… John.
 That isn’t just a star it is a pentacle, probably a perfect pentacle, I have read about them.
 She frowned ‘I can’t remember exactly what I read except that when astronomers observed the movement of the planet Venus, the movements plotted a perfect pentacle.
 If this is indeed a map, the intersections may be precise targets, which this strange display was intended to help us find.’